bhun0002/Best-Buy-Documentation/README.md

    ![alt text](assets/image-15.png)

 This capability provides direct visibility into the order data, ensuring that the application functions as intended and allows for debugging or analytics purposes.

+### Demo Video

+A demo video showcasing the deployment, functionality, and features of the application is available [here](https://example.com/demo).